HERA-Team/librarian/docs/Administration.md

 This means that if a Librarian is to receive data transfers, it must be possible for potential source Librarians to directly connect to its storage nodes over SSH.
-Furthermore, the same hostnames are provided to all Librarians seeking to send data, regardless of whether some of them might (e.g.) be on a shared internal network or not.
+Furthermore, the same `ssh_host` setting is sent to all Librarians seeking to send data, regardless of whether some of them might (e.g.) be on a shared internal network or not, *and* is used by Librarian *B* locally to connect to its storage nodes — so, if your Librarian server is also acting as its own storage node, this setting must by the DNS name of the server and not `localhost`.
 Finally, SSH keys must be set up so that the source stores can establish connections to the destination stores without requiring interactive authentication.